NickGuzi/HTML-and-CSS-Projects/README.md

 This folder contains basic practice files utilizing JavaScript in conjunction with HTML.

 ### Basic HTML and CSS
-This folder contains basic practice files utilizing CSSin conjunction with CSS.
+This folder contains basic practice files utilizing CSS in conjunction with CSS.